melodygr/Housing-Regression-Project/README.md

 ![Subset Distributions](https://github.com/swzoeller/Housing-Regression-Project/blob/main/images/subset_distributions.png "Subset Distributions")

-As part of the data cleaning/scrubbing phase, we checked for duplicates, and treated place holder values and missing values in ways to best retain as much data as possible while keeping the integrity of the values.
-We also checked for multicollinearity among the independent variables and found several variable with high correlations, including: sqft living/sqft above, sqft living/grade, sqft living 15/sqft living, grade/sqft above, bathrooms/sqft living.
+As part of the data cleaning/scrubbing phase, we checked for duplicates, and treated place holder values and missing values in ways to best retain as much data as possible while keeping the integrity of the data.
+We also checked for multicollinearity among the independent variables and found several variables with high correlations, including: sqft living/sqft above, sqft living/grade, sqft living 15/sqft living, grade/sqft above, bathrooms/sqft living.

 ![Data Heatmap](https://github.com/swzoeller/Housing-Regression-Project/blob/main/images/heatmap.png "Heat Map")